 Because many of the effects water damage can have on your home may not be readily apparent, it’s important to bring in a contractor who has experience with water damage, repairs and restoration.

 Contractor Connection has a network of contractors who serve the water damage repair needs of the insurance industry, and their services are available directly to homeowners.
-Our contractors have the proper licensing and insurance, and offer a three-year warranty on workmanship.
+Our contractors have the proper licensing and insurance, and offer a five-year warranty on workmanship.
 To find a trusted contractor in your local area, enter your ZIP code above.Categories: General Contractors